vector-of-bool/vector-of-bool.github.io/_drafts/build-like-ninja-1.md

 find that Ninja will run the `echo` command once again, then stop on subsequent attempts.
 Ninja uses the `.ninja_log` file to determine what commands were used to create an output.
-If no `.ninja_log` exists, it cannot be sure that the edge command for an output is the same as the command that was used to generate it.
+If no `.ninja_log` exists, it cannot be sure that the edge command for an existing output is the same as the command that was used to generate it.
 For this reason, Ninja will unconditionally run the command if `.ninja_log` is missing.
 Executing the edge will update the `.ninja_log`, and the output will again be considered up-to-date.
 Looking into the log will show the name of the output, the modification time of the output, as well as a hash of the command that was used to generate the